 Mind the vague “details.”
 It’s impossible to write a specific synopsis until you’re super clear about your story.
 Keep tinkering until your descriptions of character, setting, etc, are so concrete that they compel images in the mind.
 Specific = interesting.
 And easier to write.

-Check out my answer to Val’s great question about whether some components are more important than others in Logline Revisited.
+Val asked whether some components are more important than others.
+Check out my answer in Logline Revisited.

 Well, that’s it for me.
 What about you?
 What sort of tools do you use when crafting your logline?
 Tell us in the comments!

 Also, someone recently hired me to review their logline with the kind of analysis used in this post–better seen in the Logline Revisited post–and it turned out to be a great experience.
 So, if you think your logline might benefit from this kind of analysis and would like to hire me to review it, email me at writeswithtools @ gmail dot com.

 If you haven’t already, please subscribe to the newsletter.
 It’s a quarterly-ish newsletter to share news and free worksheets and whatnot.
 We’ll send you a 19-page Character Development Workbook just for joining.